Matschlum/Habit_Tracker_Course_OOFPP/README.md

 Note: The application will start with a request in the console.
 If you type anything else than yes (for example: YES), then the app will not try to add the standard habits again.
 Afterwards you can use the GUI.
+If the standard habits or the sample data is loaded, then 5 habits are created.
+One of them is not tracked.
+To see all adjust the filter.
 ### Run function testing
 1. Open your console
 2. Navigate to the directory where you placed the files.